openactive/modelling-opportunity-data/README.md

 * **[Latest Official Version](https://www.openactive.io/modelling-opportunity-data/)** (Candidate Specification)
 * **[Current Editors Draft](https://www.openactive.io/modelling-opportunity-data/EditorsDraft/)**

-For an introduction to using the specification read the [Publishing Opportunity Data Primer](https://www.openactive.io/opportunity-data-primer/) which contains a number of worked examples.
+For an introduction to using the specification vist the [developer site](https://developer.openactive.io/) which contains a number of worked examples.

 ## Building the specification